EnhancedNetwork/TOHE-Docs/options/Settings/Addons.md

 # <font color="#ff9ace">📋 <b>Add-ons</b></font>
 ---

 <b>These are modifiers that any players can acquire.
 There are some that help you, some that harm you, and some can do both!
 There are also some <font color=red>Impostor Only</font> add-ons.
-Each one is unique in the way it affects the player.</b><br>
+Each one is unique in the way it affects the player.<br>Some add-ons are only received from other players, such as Cleansed or Knighted.
+These are known as Betrayal Add-ons.
+These will not be covered on this page.</b><br>

 <table>
 <tr>